jimmyfish/nest-building-block/README.md

 ## Overview

-Tenacity is a backend application built with [NestJS](https://nestjs.com/) and [Prisma](https://www.prisma.io/).
+Here is a backend application built with [NestJS](https://nestjs.com/) and [Prisma](https://www.prisma.io/).
 It provides a modular architecture with a focus on scalability and maintainability.

 ## Features